telerik/winforms-docs/controls/taskbar-button/overview.md

 RadTaskbarButton offers the following parts for customizing:

-* **Jump lists** - A jump list is a system-provided menu that appears when the user right-clicks a program in the taskbar.
+* [Jump lists]({%slug taskbar-button-features-jumplist%}) - A jump list is a system-provided menu that appears when the user right-clicks a program in the taskbar.
 It is used to provide quick access to *recently* or *frequently* used documents and offers direct links to app functionality.

-* **Loading indicator** - Four different styles that indicate the progress on the taskbar button.
+* [Loading/Progress indication]({%slug taskbar-button-features-progress%}) - Four different styles that indicate the progress on the taskbar button.
 The colors and styles of the progress indication come from the system and cannot be customized by the developer:

 	* **Indeterminate** – Indeterminate progress indication with infinite loop.